Mitigating Cross-Modal Distraction and Ensuring Geometric Feasibility via Affordance-Guided and Self-Consistent MLLMs for Task Planning in Instruction-Following Manipulation: EXPERIMENT

-The environment includes a Franka Emika Panda 7-DoF robot arm, a table, a tool holder, and a dumbwaiter.
-Several bowls are placed on the table, some containing tofu pudding and others containing some toppings.
-There are seven types of toppings that differ in color.
+The environment is designed to simulate a realistic tabletop food preparation scenario and includes a Franka Emika Panda 7-DoF robot arm mounted in front of a worktable.
+A tool holder is positioned on one side of the table to store utensils, while a dumbwaiter is placed adjacent to the workspace to enable ingredient delivery and removal.
+Several bowls are arranged on the table in varying configurations.
+Some bowls contain tofu pudding, while others contain a variety of toppings.
+In total, there are seven types of toppings, each distinguished by its color to facilitate visual recognition.
+The spatial arrangement, bowl colors, and topping types can vary across tasks, introducing diversity in both visual appearance and physical positioning, which in turn increases the complexity of perception and manipulation.